Timothy Woods

 pellet hopper filled with pellet wood

-Pellet hopper capacity doesn't seem like a big deal until you have a 24-hour smoke on your hand and you’re refilling your pellet grill every couple of hours.
+Pellet hopper capacity doesn't seem like a big deal until you have a 24-hour smoke on your hand and refilling your pellet grill every couple of hours.

 Rec Tec offers pellet hopper space of 20, 30, 40, and an impressive 66.
 According to Rec Tec, the smallest pellet hopper size of 20 will give you more than 20 hours of uninterrupted cooking time.